Faysal425/DFA-ELM/docs/FEATURE_EXTRACTION.md

-# 680 Features for Classification (Manuscript Section III.L)
+# 680 Features for Classification

 ## Overview